peak-gao/code-notes/JavaScript/js-basics-notes-2.md

 ```

 - **Parameter passing** is **just an implicit assignment**, and **since we're passing a function, it's an implicit reference assignment**, so the **end result is the same as the previous snippet**
     - What if the function you're passing your callback to is not your own, but built-in to the language?
-No difference, same outcome.
+No difference, same outcome

 ```js
 function foo() {